wdalmut/simple-mvc/documentation/examples.md

     public function forwardAction()
     {
-        // appended to index or use it directly
+        // append to index or use it directly
     }
 }
 ```